liuandy1207/notes/topics/clangCompiling.md

 ## `clang` Compiler
-The `clang` compiler can be used to compile C-based files into an executable.
+The `clang` compiler can be used to compile C-based files into an executable. <br>

+If input is required `.in` files can be directed into the executable. `.args` and `.out` files can also be applied.
 ```bash
 clang main.c              # compiles the C file main.c
 ./a.out                   # executes the compiled file, notice the ./